BlockABC/one_chain_ckb/README.md

 ### Support HD wallet with ease

-No need to take care of derive process of HD wallet, but get keypairs directly. @onechain/ckb will fetch addresses status automatically in a optimized way:
+No need to take care of deriving process of HD wallet, but get keypairs with ease. @onechain/ckb will fetch addresses status automatically in a optimized way:

 ```ts
 const hdwallet = ckb.hdwalletFromMnemonic({ mnemonic: 'your mnemonic words', path: `m/44'/309'/0'`' })